chromeos/chromeos.dev/site/en/posts/developing-cursive.md

 ## #UseThePlatform

-Both the web platform and ChromeOS have provided solutions for each of Chrome Cursive’s requirements.
+Both the web platform and ChromeOS have provided solutions for each of Cursive’s requirements.
 Each of the technologies we’ve used continue to see investment and improvement.
 As they evolve, we’re excited to take advantage of [new capabilities](https://chromeos.dev/en/web) the web and ChromeOS continue to offer, and to see what new apps you’ll be building on top of these platforms.